Norman Mapeza: Coaching career

 In the beginning of May 2009, Mapeza was appointed caretaker manager of Zimbabwe once again.
 He resigned in November 2010.

 In March 2011, Mapeza was again appointed Zimbabwe manager for a third spell in four years.
 In February 2012, he was suspended from his job as Zimbabwe's national football team manager for alleged match-fixing.

 On 11 August 2014, Mapeza was appointed manager of F.C.
 Platinum.
 And in March 2017, Mapeza was also appointed caretaker manager of Zimbabwe for the fourth time until November 2017.
 Mapeza left his position at Platinum on 12 September 2019 and was appointed the manager of the South African PSL team Chippa United on 1 October 2019.
 He left Chippa in March 2020.

 In November 2020, Mapeza returned to F.C.
 Platinum as the clubs new manager.

 On 15 September 2021, Mapeza was appointed caretaker manager of the Zimbabwe's national football team.
+He became the caretaker manager of Zimbabwe again during March 2024 for the Four Nations Football Tournament where Zimbabwe finished as runners-up.